-All I remember was feeling so sad and just in shock when Macadamia told me that it was true because her Mother had told her.
-I was initially so confused and did not comprehend what she was saying.
+All I remember was feeling so sad and just in shock when Macadamia told me her Mother had told her.
+I was initially so confused and did not comprehend what she was saying at the time.
 I remember just running to the car and crying.
 My Mother came to the car and asked me why I was crying, but I wouldn’t tell her because I couldn’t verbalise it.

 I just cried myself to sleep that night, and the next day I woke up still upset.
 I got angry at my older sibling for not taking me to the shops with them, so I yelled ‘is it because I am adopted?’
 They were speechless as they looked at me, and so later that day, I walk into the lounge room, and I will never forget seeing my entire family looking sad.
 My parents asked me to sit down because they wanted to talk to me.